Project 240

 Engine Mounts

 Anyone that owns a 240SX has probably experienced the slop in the engine.
 The mounts can be filled with Window Weld.
 I wanted to try a set of Nismo mounts before I went for the window weld.
-My thought was that I would have stiffer mounts which I could fill if I needed more.
+My thought was that I would have stiffer mounts which I could fill if I needed stiffer mounts.
 In the end, I stuck with the Nismo mounts without filling them.
-This was another very important transformation on my 240SX
+This was another very important transformation on my 240SX.

 nismo_mm_15.JPG

-If you need stiffer mounts, you can fill them with window weld.
+If you need stiffer mounts, you can still fill them with Window Weld.

 I picked up a set of front Porterfield R4S pads.
-I love Porterfield pads for the street.
-Driving confidence has been improved substantially with the addition of the pads.
+I loved Porterfield Pads for the street.
+Driving confidence has been improved even more with the addition of the pads.

 February 2, 2005